 Onto Cyprus for my birthday!
 One of my best friends just moved here and well, you gotta take advantage of that.
 Plus, it’s so nice to go somewhere and not feel like you need to see it all because it won’t be your only opportunity to be here.

 Three things I will say you need to come to Cyprus for:

 1. The best food I’ve ever eaten in my life.
 Geena took me to 7 St. George’s Tavern and it is without a doubt the best meal on earth.
 You know it’s gonna be good if there’s no menu.

 2. The people.
-Cypriots are ridiculously nice people (unless they’re driving, what in the ever loving fuck is up wth the driving?).
-There’s been so many times we’ve gone somewhere and had a Cypriot yak our ears off, and not in a bad way.
+Cypriots are ridiculously nice people (unless they’re driving, what in the ever-loving fuck is up with the driving?).
+There have been so many times we’ve gone somewhere and had a Cypriot yak our ears off, and not in a bad way.
 People here seem to take their time and genuinely want to get to know you.